Background on PowerPlus Energy – Company History

-Initially started in a storage shed 4 years ago, they’ve grown to a team of 50 local workers in a 3000 square meter factory.
+Initially started in a storage shed 4 years ago, they’ve grown to a team of 50 local workers in a 3000 square meter factory with an annual capacity of 210MWh.
 The founder has made a deliberate effort to hire local workers in manufacturing their batteries, most of them being unskilled workers who are trained on the job.

 They specialise in lithium-ion batteries and pride themselves on making batteries that are constructed using cylindrical cells and Lithium Ferro-phosphate (LiFEPO4) which are known for their safety.
 The LiFE Premium series is their flagship product which merits itself on ease of installation and being infinitely scalable.

 Based on their profile on Dun & Bradstreets website, their latest estimated sales figure is 1.87 million USD.

 The deliberate move to exclusively manufacture locally is something that the company has considered due to the higher wages and lower economies of scale that Australia has to offer compared with other countries.
 It is yet to be seen how PowerPlus Energy can compete with lower cost countries as they scale production to overseas markets.

 Basics of PowerPlus Energy Batteries

 LiFE Premium Series:Life2433P, LiFe4833P & LiFe12033P

 The Life Premium series of batteries is their flagship range of lithium-ion battery products.
 It consists of the following models: Life2433P at 24VDC, LiFe4833P at 48VDC and LiFe12033P at 120VDC.